Jos-Ven/Cforth-apps-esp32/hello_world/README.md

-To demonstrate 3 ways to compile hello_world.
+Using 4 ways to approach hello_world.
+3 in hello_world.fth and one in HelloWorld.pdf.